Skip to main content

 For American audiences Sunsoft also created an opening cutscene.
 In it Jason's pet frog escapes, is exposed to nuclear waste (which someone left lying around), and jumps down a mysterious hole in the ground.
 Jason follows him only to discover the tank, Sophia III.
 This makes no sense, especially since the game world (originally an alien planet named Sophia III!) bears little resemblance to Earth.
 Yet it fits perfectly with 80's video games.
 Sunsoft took the story idea from the fact that one of the bosses is a mutant frog.

 Still, by NES standards, Blaster Master is great, even if imperfect.
 The visuals and music tracks are textbook 8-bit goodness.
 It's a game I never owned, but I wish I had (a friend had a copy)!
 I would put it on my shortlist for best NES games.
-Blaster Master got a sequel for the Game Boy as well as one for the Game Boy Color, both of which I look forward to trying soon.
+Blaster Master got a sequel for the Game Boy Color, which I look forward to trying.

 Grade: B+